404src/exocore/_articles/ccna-summary.md

 The NBI (Northbound Interface) is what allows us to interact with the controller, access the data it gathers about the network, program it, and make changes in the network via the SBI.

-Northbound APIs enable an SDN controller to communicate with applications in the application plane.
-Applications use northbound APIs to send requests or instructions to the SDN controller, which uses that information to modify and manage network flow.
+Northbound APIs enable an SDN controller to communicate with applications in the **application plane**.
+The application plane is a component of a controller-based network in which applications that are written to allow interaction with the centralized controller reside.

+Applications use northbound APIs (REST, OSGi) to send requests or instructions to the SDN controller, which uses that information to modify and manage network flow/manage network efficiency.

 A REST (Representational State Transfer) API is used on the controller as an interface for apps to interact with it.